 To add a shape, click the Shapes button in the editor toolbar – or hit the letter S on your keyboard.

-For quick edits to shapes, use the inline editor when the design panel is closed:
+For quick edits to shapes, use the inline editor:

 For even more editing options, click the arrow in the inline editor, or select the Design button in the bubble bar on the right-hand side.
 Here you’ll find options to edit the Layout, where you can resize your shape manually in pixels, lock or unlock the aspect ratio, define the exact position of your shape, rotate, and flip your shape.
 In addition, you can change the fill and border colors, edit the design of your text (if applicable), update the opacity of your shape, and add a drop shadow.